We flew via Jetstar (shout-out to Ms. Rio!) and left at exactly 12:40am, Manila time.

 Here, we were provided with our own access card (with our capsule “room” number) along with the key to our respective locker.
-We were then given a brown bag (everyday!) with a set of toiletries.
+We were then given a brown bag (provided everyday!) with a set of toiletries.
 Also, free wifi!

 This is what the capsule “room” looks like:

 We then went to the nearest konbini (convenience store) in our place, that is Ministop, to grab a quick lunch and a breakfast for the next day.
 Wasn’t able to take a picture of our lunch (we were so hungry!) but I love that their food is so fresh!
 They don’t stock up for more than a day so leftovers for the night are pre-packed and with a lower price.
 And yes, that’s what we bought for dinner!

 Not only that, their konbinis also have free wifi and clean toilets!

 Oh, and here’s what we bought for breakfast:

 I know this post is getting lengthy but promise this is the last part, Odaiba!

 To reach Odaiba, we have to transfer to Yurikamome line, ticket costs Y320 (one-way).

 Daikanransha, the world’s tallest Ferris wheel in 1999.